Juan Carlos Onganía: Cultural and education policy

 The Night of the Long Police Batons, as Ongania's 1966 police action against University of Buenos Aires students and faculty came to be known.

 Onganía's rule signified an end to university autonomy, which had been achieved by the University Reform of 1918.

 Barely a month into his administration, he was responsible for the violation of university autonomy in the so-called La Noche de los Bastones Largos ("The Night of the Long Police Batons") in which he ordered police to invade the Faculty of Sciences of the University of Buenos Aires.
 Students and professors were beaten up and arrested.
 Many were later forced to leave the country, beginning a "brain drain" that adversely affects Argentine academia to this day.

-Onganía also ordered repression on all forms of "immoralism", proscribing miniskirts, long hair for boys, and all avant-garde artistic movements.
+Onganía also ordered repression on all forms of "immoralism", proscribing miniskirts, long hair for boys, public kissing, and all avant-garde artistic movements.
+"Obscene" books including Lolita and Nexus were censored, as were some movies including Loves of a Blonde and Blow-Up.
+Nightclubs were forbidden from having dim lighting.
 This moral campaign favorized the radicalization of the middle classes, who were very over-represented in universities.

-In 1969, Ongania dedicated the country to the Immaculate Heart of Mary.
+In 1969, Onganía dedicated the country to the Immaculate Heart of Mary.

 Protests

 Eventually, this position was opposed by the other factions in the military, which felt that its influence in government would be diminished.
 At the end of May 1968, General Julio Alsogaray dissented from Onganía, and rumors spread about a possible coup d'état, Alsogaray leading the conservative opposition to Onganía.
 Finally, at the end of the month, Onganía dismissed the leaders of the Armed Forces: Alejandro Agustín Lanusse replaced Julio Alsogaray, Pedro Gnavi replaced Benigno Varela, and Jorge Martínez Zuviría replaced Adolfo Alvarez.
 Ongania's government was weakened by a popular uprising of workers and students that took place in the whole of the country, in particular in the interior, in cities such as Córdoba in 1969 (known as "El Cordobazo") or Rosario (the Rosariazo).
+Another factor that led to Onganía's downfall was the assassination of Pedro Eugenio Aramburu in June 1970.

 The dominant military faction, led by General Lanusse, demanded that Onganía resign.
 When he refused, he was toppled by a military junta.